Call for Papers Living to 100 Symposium VII January 13-15, 2020

 Further information regarding Symposium content may be found in the Content section of this Call For Papers.

 In addition to writing a paper in response to this call, there will be two additional opportunities for individuals to contribute content and participate: a call for essays and a call for presentations:

 - Essays will be shorter and less formal than papers and will not be peer-reviewed.
 Specific rules and eligible topics will be announced in a formal call for essays expected to be released in the second half of 2018.
-Selected essays will be presented at the Living
+Selected essays will be presented at the Living to 100 Symposium.

 - Presentations, without an accompanying formal paper.
 A limited number of such presentations will be considered for the final program.

 One of the goals of these additional calls will be to provide and encourage participation of those who may not be able to prepare a formal paper, but can provide practical ideas, case studies, and existing applications within the scope of the Symposium.